 In other words, environmental protection can be described as the prevention and protection of unwanted changes to the constituent parts of the ecosystem due to human activities.
-Measures are taken in favor of environmental protection to stop over-exploitation of natural resources.
-Putting a quota on the fish catching or limit in the level of air pollution are some of the environmental protection policies taken to put a restraint on the degradation.
+Measures are taken in favour of environmental protection to stop over-exploitation of natural resources and reduce various types of pollution.
+Putting a quota on the fish catching or limit in the level of air pollution are some of the public health and pollution control measures taken to put a restraint on the degradation.

 The measures taken to protect the environment are mainly associated with the prevention of reserves like national parks and conservation of natural resource management.
 The main element of environmental protection is that it is based on the values that humans imply to the various facets of the environment.
 Measures like prevention of burning in the reserves systematically, reducing the risk of wildfires or erosion in the coastal region are included in environmental protection.